-Risk management is all about deliberately tackling uncertainties that could impede the achievement of the strategic objectives.
-To provide a picture of risk management at NS, this chapter looks at risk appetite, the organisation of risk management and the key risks.
+Risk management is all about targeting uncertainties that could impede the achievement of the strategic objectives.
+To provide a picture of our risk management approach, this chapter looks at risk appetite, the organisation of risk management and the key risks.

 Risk appetite and risk tolerance